memgraph/documentation/pages/help-center.md

 # Help Center

 Are you stuck?
-Don't worry, here at Memgraph we are all eager to help - we'll not leave you stranded!
+Don't worry, here at Memgraph, we are all eager to help - we'll not leave you stranded!

 ❓ Try to find an answer in our [**FAQ**](/help-center/faq) page - maybe we already provided an